As any good SEO knows, this is one of the most impossible questions to answer when asked this “million dollar question.”

 So, realistically, the “true results” occur after a much longer period of time.
 “24-48 hours” is really more about how a site can be indexed and possibly “change” in terms of its visibility for a particular phrase or set of phrases.

 We’ve seen at Seattle Organic SEO with many clients that a page or the site is indexed (with websites as young as a few months old) in a matter of days — if correctly optimized.
 However, will they generate the appropriate traffic that a client is expecting or hoping for in that same short time period?
 Most likely not.
 The results that they are looking for usually take longer as you’ll see in the this deeper examination of the question.
+Local Web Solutions are a digital marketing agency if you require seo melbourne call them now.

 Answer #2: “TWO WEEKS MAX“